GodBoii/Delta-exchange-option-trade/backend/news_agent/README.md

 This is an isolated, read-only prototype.
 It is not imported by the Delta FastAPI application or the Binance collector and has no trading tools.

-The runtime uses two Agno agents because the small free model is more reliable when research tool selection and the large structured report schema are handled in separate turns.
-The source researcher searches, opens pages, and collects image provenance.
-The analyst converts that dossier into `NewsAnalysisReport`.
+The runtime uses one Agno agent.
+Agno handles tool calls, structured output, session persistence, and PostgreSQL table creation.

 ## Capabilities